openhab/openhab-addons/bundles/org.openhab.binding.homeconnect/README.md

 ## Examples: File based configuration

 If you prefer to configure everything via file instead of openHAB UI, here are some examples.
+In order to get your `haId` you might use the discover feature in UI, copy the appliance's ID and paste it into your `*.things`.

 ### things/homeconnect.things